viet34tqc/notebook/nest.md

 }
 ```

-## Using a service from another service
+## Flows

+We often use services in modules.
+In services, we will inject other services

+## Export and import

-In order to use service in another service or module, you need to export it first in its module and import that module in where you want to use
+In order to use service in another module, you need to export it first in its module and import the module where you want to use, just like `import` and `export` js modules

 ```ts
 // prisma.module.ts